Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Four aircraft are tasked to fly a 1,701 nautical mile relay to track Orion through re-entry at Mach 32 with telescopes and sensors.
-A separate Armstrong Flight Research Centre team will recover a fortified external sensor affixed to the capsule.
+4 aircraft are flying a 1,701 nautical mile relay to track Orion through re-entry at Mach 32 using telescopes and sensors.
+A separate Armstrong Flight Research Centre team will recover a fortified external sensor affixed to the outside of the capsule.

 More than 100 representatives, nearly all Democrats, signed a 13 March letter urging NASA Science funding at $9 billion; more than double the White House FY2027 proposal.